vitest-dev/vitest/docs/config/index.md

   removeSnapshotFile: (filepath: string) => Promise<void>
 }
 ```

+You can extend default `VitestSnapshotEnvironment` from `vitest/snapshot` entry point if you need to overwrite only a part of the API.

 ::: warning
 This is a low-level option and should be used only for advanced cases where you don't have access to default Node.js APIs.